Why Microsoft Teams Shows You as Away (and How to Fix It)

 Active Now is designed to be extremely lightweight and uses minimal system resources.
 It's a native macOS app optimized for efficiency, so battery impact is negligible.
 Many users run it all day on laptops without noticing any meaningful difference in battery life.

-If you're tired of being marked away when you're actually working, Active Now offers a simple, permanent solution for $9.99.
+If you're tired of being marked away when you're actually working, Active Now offers a simple, permanent solution.